Hoverbear/rust-education-paper/paper.md

 Package management is a feature Rust has inherited from several other modern languages. `cargo` was designed under the maintenance of Yehuda Katz, the creator of Ruby's `bundler`.
 All package dependencies, build options, and tasks are defined in a `Cargo.toml` file.
 Package versions are kept in a `Cargo.lock` that `cargo` creates whenever it needs.
 There is no 'fetch' or 'install' command, dependencies are checked and (if necessary) pulled on `cargo build`, `test`, or `doc`.

 Rust supports both *unit tests* and *integration tests* by default.
-Unit tests may appear wherever is appropriate in the code and are annotated by `#[test]`, it's common for designers to include a `test` module in their code.
+Unit tests may appear wherever is appropriate in the code and are annotated by `#[test]`, it is common for designers to include a `test` module in their code.
 Integration tests are written in the `tests/` directory and allow a package to be tested as a depended upon library.
 Testing is done by simply invoking `cargo test` in the project directory.
 These features blow away barriers which programmers might face in other languages that would prevent them from bothering to test.
 Additionally, it makes marking Rust based projects very easy, all an instructor needs to do is provide (or replace) the `tests/` directory with an appropriate suite.

 ```rust
 #[test]